Cloudflare (NYSE:NET) Releases FY 2021 Earnings Guidance

+Cloudflare (NYSE:NET) last posted its quarterly earnings data on Thursday, November 4th.
+The company reported ($0.09) earnings per share for the quarter, missing the consensus estimate of ($0.04) by ($0.05).
+Cloudflare had a negative return on equity of 13.32% and a negative net margin of 36.83%.
+The firm had revenue of $172.35 million for the quarter, compared to analysts’ expectations of $165.65 million.
+During the same quarter in the previous year, the firm posted ($0.06) earnings per share.
+The company’s revenue for the quarter was up 51.0% on a year-over-year basis.
+Equities analysts predict that Cloudflare will post -0.49 EPS for the current fiscal year.

-In related news, CEO Matthew Prince sold 52,385 shares of the business’s stock in a transaction on Wednesday, November 17th.
-The shares were sold at an average price of $211.70, for a total value of $11,089,904.50.
-The transaction was disclosed in a document filed with the SEC, which is available at this hyperlink.
-Also, COO Michelle Zatlyn sold 33,330 shares of the business’s stock in a transaction on Wednesday, August 25th.
-The shares were sold at an average price of $123.72, for a total transaction of $4,123,587.60.
+In other Cloudflare news, CFO Thomas J. Seifert sold 20,000 shares of the company’s stock in a transaction dated Tuesday, November 23rd.
+The shares were sold at an average price of $183.68, for a total transaction of $3,673,600.00.
+The sale was disclosed in a legal filing with the SEC, which can be accessed through this link.
+Also, CAO Paul D. Underwood sold 2,000 shares of the company’s stock in a transaction dated Monday, September 20th.
+The stock was sold at an average price of $125.70, for a total transaction of $251,400.00.
 The disclosure for this sale can be found here.
-In the last 90 days, insiders sold 745,905 shares of company stock worth $112,955,603.
+Insiders have sold 792,515 shares of company stock valued at $125,275,463 in the last ninety days.
 20.69% of the stock is owned by company insiders.

-A hedge fund recently raised its stake in Cloudflare stock.
-Morgan Stanley lifted its holdings in shares of Cloudflare, Inc. (NYSE:NET) by 120.2% in the 2nd quarter, according to the company in its most recent disclosure with the Securities and Exchange Commission (SEC).
-The institutional investor owned 28,729,894 shares of the company’s stock after acquiring an additional 15,680,274 shares during the period.
-Morgan Stanley owned approximately 9.20% of Cloudflare worth $3,040,771,000 at the end of the most recent reporting period.
-66.94% of the stock is owned by hedge funds and other institutional investors.
+An institutional investor recently bought a new position in Cloudflare stock.
+Millennium Management LLC purchased a new stake in shares of Cloudflare, Inc. (NYSE:NET) during the 3rd quarter, according to its most recent Form 13F filing with the Securities and Exchange Commission (SEC).
+The institutional investor purchased 18,139 shares of the company’s stock, valued at approximately $2,043,000.
+66.94% of the stock is currently owned by institutional investors and hedge funds.

 CloudFlare, Inc operates a cloud platform that delivers a range of network services to businesses worldwide.
 The company provides an integrated cloud-based security solution to secure a range of combination of platforms, including public cloud, private cloud, on-premise, software-as-a-service applications, and Internet of Things (IoT) devices.